felixwaage/BIT2021-DevOps-Workshop/README.md

 ## sapui5demoapp-xx

-Demo application for Innovator Challenge 2021
+Demo application for BIT 2021

 ### Starting the generated app